re-data/re-data/README.md

 # What is re_data?

-re_data is a set of tools (dbt macros & models) that helps you with making sure your data pipelines are clean & reliable
+re_data is a set of tools (dbt macros & models) that helps you with making sure your data pipelines are clean & reliable. 😊

 ## Data Preparation